5 Surprising Strategies for Dealing With Low Self-Confidence

 I've been writing quite a lot lately about strategies for coping with low self-confidence (e.g., here, here, and here).
-It occurred to me that there are some strategies I personally use that I haven't mentioned, because they're a bit more nuanced than some typical strategies.
+It occurred to me that there are some strategies I personally use which I haven't mentioned, because they're a bit more nuanced than some typical strategies.
 They might not make sense at first glance, but they can be very helpful and effective.

-Let's unpack some of the more surprising strategies you can use for times you're experiencing blips in your confidence.
+Let's unpack some of the more surprising strategies you can use for times when you're experiencing blips in your confidence.

 The strategy of using irreverence to shake people out of unhelpful thinking is part of various evidence-based psychological therapies.
 You can use this strategy to recognize absurdity in your thinking.
 For example, if I've got writer's block, I might say to myself: "I've completely forgotten how to write, despite having written hundreds of articles."
-If I'm doubting my worth/value, I might say to myself: "Despite having studied psychology for over 20 years, I don't know anything important.
+If I'm doubting my worth or value, I might say to myself: "Despite having studied psychology for over 20 years, I don't know anything important.
 I don't know what I'm doing."
 Clearly these thoughts don't make logical sense.
 In recognizing this nonsense, I'm being tough on myself, but gently.

 - "Everyone who has ever hired me for a job (or chosen me for an award/opportunity) is an idiot.
 I'm clearly incompetent and untalented."
-(How likely is it that you've duped everyone who has ever hired you into thinking you're competent if you're not?).
+(How likely is it that you've duped everyone who has ever hired you into thinking you're competent if you're not?)